Adamant-im/adamant-wallets/README.md

   "blockTimeFixed": 5000, // Optional.
 Fixed block time in ms "blockTimeAvg": 600000, // Optional.
 Average block time in ms

+  "balanceCheckInterval": 30000, // How often to check the wallet balance (in milliseconds) "balanceValidInterval": 300000 // How long a balance is considered valid before requiring refresh (in milliseconds)

   // Optional.
 Node links for API
   "nodes": {
     "displayName": "some-node", // Name of the group of the nodes